shecodes-students/kitchen-sessions/README.md

 ## Homework

-When you open a text file with `vim`, `vim` reads the content of the file into am area of the computer's memory. `vim` calls this area a _buffer_.
-When you then edit the text, you are not chaning the file.
+When you open a text file with `vim`, `vim` reads the content of the file into an area of the computer's memory. `vim` calls this area a _buffer_.
+When you then edit the text, you are not changing the file.
 Instead you are changing the content of the _buffer_.
 Only when you do `:w` you actually _write the buffer to the file_.
 But if you type `:q!` the content of the buffer will be lost and _not_ written to the file.
 Fort the homework it is important to make a distinction between the _file_ and the _buffer_.

 ## Your assignment